timoschwarzer/gitlab-monitor/CONFIGURATION.md

 # Whether to show project badges or not
 badges: true

+# Whether to show the amount and availability of runners
+showRunnerStatus: true

 # Filter projects
 # The filter is applied to the path with namespace